Study Module in Commercial Law

 For more information about the courses visit our WebOodi, Study Handbooks.

-The application period for the study module (Commercial Law on MSc level) for the academic year 2020-2021 has been withdrawn.
-You can apply by filling in and submitting the application form that will be available on this website.
+The registration for the study module (Commercial Law on MSc level) will open 11 April 2022.
+You can register by filling in the application form that will be available on this website.

 You will need to enclose a scanned copy of your official stamped transcript of records, and/or certificate of enrolment in order to prove that you are registered as present for the whole academic year, and that you have attained the needed prerequisited 10 ECTS of studies within commercial law or law (university level).
 The scanned copies cannot be older than 3 months.
-In the electronic form you will also sign up to the courses that you wish to participate in during the academic year 2020-2021.
-The registration ends when 15 eligible students have signed up to the study modules or at the latest 28 August 2020 at 3pm (Finnish time).
+In the electronic form you will also sign up to the courses that you wish to participate in.
+The registration ends when 15 eligible students have signed up to the study modules or at the latest 31 July.

 How can you, after completing the study module and courses, gain admission to become a degree student within Commercial Law on MSc level at Hanken?